Almost Famous: Critical response

-Almost Famous received widespread critical acclaim.
-On Rotten Tomatoes, it holds an 89% approval rating, based on 175 reviews, with an average rating of 7.90/10.
+Almost Famous was acclaimed by a number of critics.
+On Rotten Tomatoes, the film holds a 91% approval rating, based on 229 reviews, with an average rating of 8.40/10.
 The site's critical consensus reads, "Almost Famous, with its great ensemble performances and story, is a well-crafted, warm-hearted movie that successfully draws you into its era."
-On Metacritic it has a score of 90 out of 100, based on 38 reviews, indicating "universal acclaim."
+On Metacritic it has a score of 90 out of 100, based on 38 reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Film critic Roger Ebert gave the film four out of four stars, naming it the best film of 2000, and described it as "funny and touching in so many different ways."
 In his review for The New York Times, A.O.
 Scott wrote, "The movie's real pleasures are to be found not in its story but in its profusion of funny, offbeat scenes.
 It's the kind of picture that invites you to go back and savor your favorite moments like choice album cuts."
 Richard Corliss of Time praised the film's screenplay for "giving each character his reasons, making everyone in the emotional debate charming and compelling, creating fictional people who breathe in a story with an organic life."

 In her review for the L.A.
 Weekly, Manohla Dargis wrote that "the film shimmers with the irresistible pleasures that define Hollywood at its best—it's polished like glass, funny, knowing and bright, and filled with characters whose lives are invariably sexier and more purposeful than our own."
 Peter Travers of Rolling Stone wrote, "Not since A Hard Day's Night has a movie caught the thrumming exuberance of going where the music takes you."

 In his review for Newsweek, David Ansen wrote, "Character-driven, it relies on chemistry, camaraderie, a sharp eye for detail and good casting."
 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "Every Cameron Crowe film is, in one way or another, about romance, rock & roll, and his romance with rock & roll.
 This power ballad of a movie, from 2000, also happens to be Crowe's greatest (and most personal) film thanks to the golden gods of Stillwater and their biggest fan, Kate Hudson's incomparable Penny Lane."